 An increasing number of university courses have been incorporating the concept of rankism or using Robert W. Fuller’s books as central texts.
+Fuller frequently gives talks at schools and universities, and his work has inspired students take dignity as a starting point for their efforts to bring about greater equity and inclusion.
 The courses listed below were mostly gleaned from the Internet.
 Please notify us if you know of any relevant courses that aren’t listed here.

 Iowa State University, Sociology, Spring 2006